Mali: Northern Mali conflict

-In August 2013, Ibrahim Boubacar Keita was elected as the new president of Mali in the second round of the election.
+In August 2013, Ibrahim Boubacar Keita was elected president of Mali in the second round of the election.

-Conflict in Central Mali
+Conflict in central Mali

-In the central Mali province of Mopti, conflict has escalated since 2015 between agricultural communities like the Dogon and the Bambara, and the pastoral Fula (or Fulani) people.
-Historically, the two sides have fought over access to land and water, factors which have been exacerbated by climate change as the Fula move into new areas.
-The Dogon and the Bambara communities have formed "self-defense groups" to fight the Fula.
-They accuse the Fula of working with armed Islamists linked to al-Qaeda.
-While some Fula have joined Islamist groups, Human Rights Watch reports that the links have been "exaggerated and instrumentalized by different actors for opportunistic ends".
+In Mopti Region, conflict has escalated since 2015 between agricultural communities like the Dogon and the Bambara, and the pastoral Fula people.
+Historically, the two sides had fought over access to land and water, factors exacerbated by climate change as the Fula move into new areas.
+The Dogon and the Bambara communitie accused the Fula of working with armed Islamists linked to al-Qaeda.
+While some Fula have joined Islamist groups, Human Rights Watch reports that the links had been exaggerated.

-Added a top Mali military commander:I’ve discussed the growing violence with my commanders and with village chiefs from all sides.
-Yes, sure, there are jihadists in this zone, but the real problem is banditry, animal theft, score settling – people are enriching themselves using the fight against terrorists as a cover.

 The conflict has seen the creation and growth of Dogon and Bambara militias.
-The government of Mali is suspected of supporting some of these groups under the guise of being proxies in the war against Islamists in the Northern Mali conflict.
+The government is suspected of supporting some of these groups under the guise of being proxies in the war against Islamists in the northern Mali conflict.
 The government denies this.
 One such militia is the Dogon group Dan Na Ambassagou, created in 2016.